 Yes.
-The new CanSkate program has a specifically designed program for those who have no or very little skating ability and is called Pre-CanSkate.
+The CanSkate program has a specifically designed program for those who have no or very little skating ability.
+Children ages 3-5 are eligible for Pre-CanSkate and children ages 6-12 are eligible for CanSkate 1-6.
 Information regarding this program is available HERE.

-Test Days and STAR Assessments apply only to STARskaters (Skaters who have passed out of the CanSkate program).
+Test Days and STAR Assessments apply only to STARskaters (Skaters who have passed CanSkate program).
 These tests are submitted by the skater's private coach.
-Those skaters on the CanSkate, Pre-Canskate and Pre-School sessions are tested every time they are on the ice in their group lesson; there is no specific test day for these skaters.
+Those skaters on the CanSkate and Pre-Canskate being assessed every time they are on the ice in their group lesson; there is no specific "test" day for these skaters.

 Layers of clothing are preferable for skaters.
 Snow suits and bulky clothes restrict the skater’s movement.
 Gloves instead of the mittens are preferred.
 See the Handbook for further details.

 If you wish to hire a private coach you must do so by contacting the coach directly.
 Skaters contract individually with their coaches.
-We have our coaches listed under our Coaches page, however a complete list of our coaches is listed in the brochure.
+We have our coaches listed under our Coaches page.
 Coaches set their own rates, based on their experience and qualifications.
-One can expect to pay between $9.00 and $20.00 per 15 minutes.
+Each lesson is 15 minutes.

 Yes.
 Upper Canada Skating Club is a non-profit organization and fundraising is an important part of every non profit organization.
 The Club Fee helps offset rising costs of ice, coaching costs, utilities, insurance and many other expenses.
 Most organizations require every parent to participate in a fundraising event each season however with the busy lives we lead, we know such events are not always possible so a one time per season fee is the most cost‐effective and convenient way to raise money.
 Our ice fees are still the lowest around and we hope to keep it affordable to all our members.